sharwaridevhare/Projects_2006/README.md

 Python Voice Assistant
 This is a basic Python voice assistant that records your speech, converts it to text using Google's Speech Recognition API, and responds using text-to-speech with gTTS.
 It can recognize simple commands like asking for the time or the assistant’s name.
 The assistant records audio, processes it, and responds verbally.
 Built with sounddevice, speech_recognition, and playsound, it's a great beginner project for learning speech recognition, audio handling, and voice interaction in Python.

+Finance Tracker with GUI
+This is a Python-based desktop application developed to help users manage their personal finances in a simple and effective way.
+It allows users to add daily income and expense transactions, which are stored in a CSV file and displayed in a user-friendly table.
+The application is built using the Tkinter library for the graphical interface, while Pandas and Matplotlib are used for data handling and visualization.
+Users can view a summary of their total income, total expenses, and the remaining balance, as well as a pie chart that visually compares income and expenses.
+The program also automatically creates the required data file (data.csv) on the first run, making it easy to use without any prior setup.
+This project was created by a first-year AI and Data Science engineering student as part of a hands-on learning experience in Python, focusing on GUI development, file handling, and basic data analysis.